We’ve all pulled a Christmas cracker with the family over a Christmas dinner before, but where did this tradition come from?

 Whilst most people would have received a whistle, pencil sharpener, or tape measure, there are some out there that offer jewelry, expensive gadgets & perfume.

 Christmas crackers were invented in 1846 by the British confectioner, Thomas Smith.

-Whilst on a trip to Paris, he stumbled upon a bob-bon, which for those of you that don’t know.. it’s basically a sugar almond wrapped up in tissue paper, with a twist either side of the bon-bon.
+Whilst on a trip to Paris, he stumbled upon a bob-bon, which for those of you that don’t know… it’s basically a sugar almond wrapped up in tissue paper, with a twist on either side of the bon-bon.

-Thomas’ bon-bons was a bestseller at Christmas, which lead to his next idea.
+Thomas’ bon-bons were a bestseller at Christmas, which lead to his next idea.

-These Christmas bon-bons were mainly bought by men for their partner to unwrap, so in the early 1850’s, Thomas came up with the idea of including romantic poems wrapped around the candy.
+These Christmas bon-bons were mainly bought by men for their partners to unwrap, so in the early 1850s, Thomas came up with the idea of including romantic poems wrapped around the candy.